MKowal2/MKowal4.github.io/index.md

 ![Ryerson](images/profile_rvl.png)

 Welcome to my website & blog (link at the top)!
 My name is Matthew Kowal.
-I am an MSc in the [Ryerson Vision Lab](https://ryersonvisionlab.github.io/) in Toronto, co-supervised by [Dr. Neil Bruce](https://cs.ryerson.ca/~bruce/) and [Dr. Kosta Derpanis](https://cs.ryerson.ca/~kosta/).
+I am a PhD student in the [Ryerson Vision Lab](https://ryersonvisionlab.github.io/) in Toronto, supervised by [Dr. Kosta Derpanis](https://cs.ryerson.ca/~kosta/).
 My research focuses on how we can better understand the world around us using neural networks and unlabelled data.
-In particular, I am currently working on action recognition with multi-modal and unsupervised data as well as semantic segmentation using weak supervision.
-I am also interested in how information theory can be used to better formulate traditional machine learning problems.
-I write blog posts every so often describing the things I am using in my research.
+In particular, I am currently working on designing interpretable deep learning algorithms for computer vision.
+I write blog posts every so often talking about things related to my research.

 ## News